DrGeo

 GNU Dr. Geo is an interactive geometry software that allows its users to design & manipulate interactive geometric sketches, including dynamic models of Physics.
 It is free software (source code, translations, icons and installer are released under GNU GPL license), created by Hilaire Fernandes, it is part of the GNU project.

 It runs over a Morphic graphic system (which means that it runs on Linux, Mac OS, Windows, Android).
-Dr. Geo was initially developed in C++ with Scheme scripting, then in various versions of Smalltalk with Squeak, Etoys_(programming_language) for One Laptop per Child Pharo then Cuis-Smalltalk.
+Dr. Geo was initially developed in C++ with Scheme scripting, then in various versions of Smalltalk with Squeak, Etoys for One Laptop per Child, Pharo, then Cuis-Smalltalk.

 Objects

 Dr. Geo manipulates different kinds of objects such as points, lines, circles, vector, values, geometric transformations, scripts.

 Points

 Dr. Geo has several kinds of points: a free point, which can be moved with the mouse (but may be attached to a curve) and a point given by its coordinates.

 Points can also be created as the intersection of 2 curves or as the midpoint of a segment.